stuartatmicrosoft/OpenShift/docs/ARO 4.3/README.md

 - Azure Active Directory Integration
 - Restricted User Access and RBAC for project creation

-TODO:
-- Custom DNS registration for the cluster API
-- Registering SSL certificates for Custom DNS
-- **Known Issue:** You must setup [Pull Secret](https://blog.openshift.com/building-rhel-based-containers-on-azure-red-hat-openshift/) in order to use the Red Hat container catalog
-- **Known Issue:** AAD Pod Identity is not currently working.

 ## Creating an ARO Cluster

 ### Prerequisites

 ARO 4.3 is currently in *preview* and as such is subject to change.
-During the preview you will need to follow the documented [installing the extension](https://github.com/Azure/ARO-RP/blob/master/docs/using-az-aro.md#installing-the-extension) steps.

-Please follow the remaining steps on this [page](https://github.com/Azure/ARO-RP/blob/master/docs/using-az-aro.md) to create your own VNET and create an ARO cluster in that vnet, however you will need to add two parameters to step 1 of "Using the extension":
+Please follow the documentation to [create an Azure Red Hat OpenShift 4.3 Cluster](https://docs.microsoft.com/en-us/azure/openshift/howto-using-azure-redhat-openshift), but do not run the command to create a cluster yet.

+When following the step to [Create a cluster](https://docs.microsoft.com/en-us/azure/openshift/howto-using-azure-redhat-openshift#create-a-cluster), you will need to add these additional parameters to create a private cluster.
+Optionally, you can specify a custom DNS to be used by the router, including the console.

 ```bash
 az aro create \